ElliotNB/nimbly/README.md

 }
 ```

-9. **`delayInit`** - Boolean, optional, if set to true, then we do not fire off the _fetch* methods defined in the initList automatically when the component is initialized -- we would have do it manually at a later time using the this.init() method.
+9. **`delayInit`** - Boolean, optional, defaults to true.
+If true, then we do not fire off the _fetch* methods defined in the initList automatically when the component is initialized -- we would have do it manually at a later time using the this.init() method.

 # Component classes